How To Enable Multi-Factor Authentication (MFA) For Popular Email Clients

 8. Push Notifications: Some services send a push notification to a trusted device for approval.

-These apps and methods use standardised technology, so you can often use any of them even if a service specifically mentions one particular app.
+These apps and methods use standardized technology, so you can often use any of them even if a service specifically mentions one particular app.
 It's worth noting that security experts generally recommend app-based or physical key methods over SMS due to potential vulnerabilities in mobile networks.

 Now, let's go through the detailed process of enabling two-factor authentication for some of the most widely used email services: